acidrums4/intergram/README.md

 1. Talk to Telegram [@BotFather](https://telegram.me/botfather), create a new bot and get its API Token.

 2. Deploy this repo to your own chat server.
-  - Clone it locally and install or if you use Heroku, fork this repository and point the new app to it.
+  - Clone it locally and install (via npm install) or, if you use Heroku, fork this repository and point the new app to it.
   - Set an .env variable named `TELEGRAM_TOKEN` with the value you got from @BotFather

 3. Point the bot webhook to your bot server by making a `GET` request to the following url